symbiote/silverstripe-advancedworkflow/README.md

 ### Adding Groups and Users

 First of all, login to the CMS as an administrator.
 Ensure you have "Authors", "Editors" and "Managers" groups created with a single user linked to each group (in the standard "Security" admin).
-Assign the three "Advanced Workflow" permissions to each group.
+Assign the five "Advanced Workflow" permissions to each group.

 ![](docs/en/_images/permissions.png)